watertreader/Cousera/Inferential_Statistic/Assignment.md

   1. Whether there is any benefits from consuming chocolates (both black and white) in cycling
   2. Whether there is a difference between choosing white chocolates over black chocolates and vice versa

 We will formulate their formal definition below in Hypothesis 1 & 2.
-Let the mean of dark chocolate be mu1 and white chocolate be mu2 while mu0 be without chocolate
+Let the mean of dark chocolate be mu2 and white chocolate be mu1 while mu0 be without chocolate

 #### Hypothesis 1
 First we will set it for baseline versus any form of chocolate.
+For simplicity sake, we will make two comparison, first the white, then the black

       Null Hypothesis: The consumption of chocolate have no effect on the cyclists and they travel equal distances.
-                => H0: dark chocolate - white chocolate = 0
+                => H0:  mu0 - mu1/2 = 0

-     Alternate Hypothesis: There is significant difference between the consumption of chocolates to sprint distance, => H1: dark chocolate - white chocolate != 0
+     Alternate Hypothesis: There is significant difference between the consumption of chocolates to sprint distance, => H1:  mu0 - mu1/2 != 0 These are both 2 sided hypotheses

 #### Hypothesis 2
 The next set of hypothesis will be set for comparison between dark and white chocolates.

       Null Hypothesis: There is no significant difference between consuming dark and white chocolates.
-              =>H0: mu1 - mu2 = 0
+              =>H0: mu2 - mu1 = 0
       Alternate Hypothesis: There is significant difference between consuming dark and white chocolates.
-              =>H1: mu1 - mu2 != 0 These are both 2 sided hypotheses.
+              =>H1: mu2 - mu1 != 0 These are both 2 sided hypotheses.

 ## Assumptions
 With hypothesis being set, we will check out the assumption for this study.
   * One assumption is to assume the data is normally distributed.
 Even though the sample size is rather small, we are to consider them normal
   * Another assumption is that there is no residual effect from chocolate consumption ie effect of consumption would not linger/spill over for any period after the test.
-Or simply the assumption are that the observations are independent from previous test.
+Or simply the assumption are that the observations are not affected by previous test.
   * Last assumption we are to assume that the observations are random.
 There is no given instructions to cyclist on which order (white or dark chocloate) should consume first.

 ## Test Observation